turingschool/front-end-curriculum/projects/module-2/whats-cookin-part-one.md

 - Application has a robust and thorough test suite that covers all functions that do not update the dom.
 - Test suite is organized.
   - Each function is tested in its own it block.
-- All scenarios/outcomes/paths are tested for your functions including happy and sad paths.
+- All scenarios/outcomes/paths are tested for your functions, including happy and sad paths.
   - Each path is tested in its own it block.
 - Rather than using the production data, small sample data is stored in its own file and used for testing.
   - Sample data has been crafted to create the scenarios needed for thorough testing.
   - For example: If you need to test a sad path of searching for recipes with a tag that no recipes match, you need test data that creates that scenario so you can test it.
-- beforeEach hook is used to DRY up test files
+- `beforeEach` hook is used to DRY up test files
 - There are no failing/pending tests upon submission

 ### User Interface